Lewis Fry Richardson: Mathematical analysis of war

-Richardson also applied his mathematical skills in the service of his pacifist principles, in particular in understanding the basis of international conflict.
+Richardson also applied his mathematical skills in service of his pacifist principles, in particular in understanding the basis of international conflict.
 For this reason, he is now considered the initiator, or co-initiator (with Quincy Wright and Pitirim Sorokin as well as others such as Kenneth Boulding, Anatol Rapaport and Adam Curle), of the scientific analysis of conflict—an interdisciplinary topic of quantitative and mathematical social science dedicated to systematic investigation of the causes of war and conditions of peace.
 As he had done with weather, he analysed war using mainly differential equations and probability theory.
-Considering the armament of two nations, Richardson posited an idealised system of equations whereby the rate of a nation's armament build-up is directly proportional to the amount of arms its rival has and also to the grievances felt toward the rival, and negatively proportional to the amount of arms it already has itself.
-Solution of this system of equations allows insightful conclusions to be made regarding the nature, and the stability or instability, of various hypothetical conditions which might obtain between nations.
+Considering the armament of two nations, Richardson posited an idealised system of equations whereby the rate of a nation's armament buildup is directly proportional to the amount of arms its rival has and also to the grievances felt toward the rival, and inversely proportional to the amount of arms it already has.
+Solutions of this system of equations yield insightful conclusions about the nature, and the stability or instability, of various hypothetical conditions that might obtain between nations.

-He also originated the theory that the propensity for war between two nations was a function of the length of their common border.
+Richardson also originated the theory that the propensity for war between two nations is a function of the length of their common border.
 And in Arms and Insecurity (1949), and Statistics of Deadly Quarrels (1960), he sought to analyse the causes of war statistically.
 Factors he assessed included economics, language, and religion.
 In the preface of the latter, he wrote: "There is in the world a great deal of brilliant, witty political discussion which leads to no settled convictions.
 My aim has been different: namely to examine a few notions by quantitative techniques in the hope of reaching a reliable answer."